 It is imperative you read this information before your IPL Laser hair removal treatment at Visible Changes to ensure your experience is as effective and comfortable as possible.

 IPL Laser hair removal treatments are very safe methods that achieve results, provided you are in the hands of our Visible Changes professional laser trained therapists that understand the importance of safety first.
-There are many contraindications that can affect your treatment, which is why it is so vital that you have a detailed skin analysis Adelaide to determine your skin’s needs and risk factors.
+There are many contraindications that can affect your treatment, which is why it is so vital that you have a detailed skin analysis to determine your skin’s needs and risk factors.

 There are specific settings that are used for each individual as you may have different skin colouring, different hair types, and different desires.
-Not only do you need to undergo a specific skin analysis to determine which settings you may need for the IPL Laser hair removal Adelaide to take place, there are many medications that can contraindicate you from having such a treatment.
+Not only do you need to undergo a specific skin analysis to determine which settings you may need for the IPL Laser hair removal to take place, but there are also many medications that can contraindicate you from having such treatment.
 This includes anti-depressants and even some herbal medicines.

 Certain medications can make your skin susceptible to becoming sensitive to specific light sources that are used during the IPL/Laser hair removal process.
 This means they may cause hypo or hyper pigmentation, and other skin reactions.
 A test patch must also be performed to ensure that you are not contraindicated to the light source that is used.